gopalshivapuja/MOAR-ATS/docs/sprint-artifacts/1-6-development-environment-and-deployment-pipeline.md

 #### Advisory Notes

-- Note: When upgrading Next.js, follow up on the `middleware`→`proxy` migration and configure `allowedDevOrigins` to silence the Playwright warning observed during this run.
+- Note: When upgrading Next.js, keep the `src/proxy.ts` handler aligned with framework expectations and configure `allowedDevOrigins` to silence the remaining Playwright warning observed during this run.